 But if you’d like a food selection, there are some good spots in the

 Mercado Beira-Rio (riverside):

 This is a decent start!

 It’s been fun searching out Cafés.
 But I must admit we had to educate ourselves on the different coffee choices.
 This cheatsheet has been very helpful.
 We like strong coffee and these traditional Cafés have been doing it just the way we like it.
-We have now tried a few of the more traditional and well established cafés in the city.
+We have now tried a few of the more traditional and well-established cafés in the city.
 These are not fancy places.
-They are big traditional cafés where most of its staff behind the counter having been men, so far.
+They are big traditional cafés where most of its staff behind the counter have been men, so far.
 We’ve been ordering coffee with toast & butter or pastry.
-Seems to be the breakfast of choice.
+It seems to be the breakfast of choice.
 For those of you who know us back home, guess who’s been having the pastries! 🥮

 Here below is one of those traditional Cafés (the café in the background) that has an interesting history.
 It is right next to the university.
 It’s called Café Douro or Piolho as it is called.
 “Piolho means louse.
 Calm down.
 Hold your horses”.
 Read the article on the link I’ve included.
 It’s an interesting article and states that it “has been the meeting point for students, teachers, locals, foreigners, friends, lovers and businessmen” for a long time.